phoenixframework/phoenix/guides/contexts.md

   @doc false
   def changeset(cart_item, attrs) do
     cart_item
+-   |> cast(attrs, [:price_when_carted, :quantity, :cart_id, :product_id])
+-   |> validate_required([:price_when_carted, :quantity, :cart_id, :product_id])
+-   |> assoc_constraint(:cart)
+-   |> assoc_constraint(:product)
-    |> cast(attrs, [:price_when_carted, :quantity])
++   |> cast(attrs, [:price_when_carted, :quantity])
-    |> validate_required([:price_when_carted, :quantity])
++   |> validate_required([:price_when_carted, :quantity])
 +   |> validate_number(:quantity, greater_than_or_equal_to: 0, less_than: 100)
   end
 ```

-First, we replaced the `cart_id` field with a standard `belongs_to` pointing at our `ShoppingCart.Cart` schema.
-Next, we replaced our `product_id` field by adding our first cross-context data dependency with a `belongs_to` for the `Catalog.Product` schema.
+From generator we have a standard association `belongs_to :cart` pointing at our `ShoppingCart.Cart` schema in the same context.
+For `product` we have our first cross-context data dependency with a `belongs_to` for the `Catalog.Product` schema.
+As mentioned before, because of contexts difference, we had to pass it as an option to the `product_id` attribute in generation command.
 Here, we intentionally coupled the data boundaries because it provides exactly what we need: an isolated context API with the bare minimum knowledge necessary to reference a product in our system.
-Next, we added a new validation to our changeset.
+Next, we remove generated association validations.
+In general cases we don't need to load associated records into memory and just validate them based on foreign key constraint.
+But in our case we anyway are going to load product for price info and cart will be loaded into assign already.
+So we will put associations to cart_item outside of this changeset, during cart_item creation, as we will see soon.
+Also we added a new validation to our changeset.
 With `validate_number/3`, we ensure any quantity provided by user input is between 0 and 100.

 With our schemas in place, we can start integrating the new data structures and `ShoppingCart` context APIs into our web-facing features.